 WHO WE ARE & WHAT WE DO

-NEAT community dinners began when a need in our community was recognized—that Arlington's elderly and lower income population might not often get the opportunity to enjoy a free restaurant style dinner out where they can meet new people and be treated as guests in a welcoming environment.
-NEAT provides this service with the help of many volunteers, Food Link (providing fresh flowers, coffee, tea, desserts, bread, and fruit), discounted dinners from local restaurants, and donations from Arlington EATS, St. John's Episcopal (generously donates use of their church hall and kitchen), Park Avenue Congregational, and individual donations.
+NEAT community dinners began when a need in our community was recognized—that many folks in Arlington might not often get the opportunity to enjoy a free restaurant style dinner out where they can meet new people and be treated as guests in a welcoming environment.
+NEAT sets the table with the help of many volunteers and is grateful for the support of our generous neighbors, as well as Food Link and Something Savory Catering & Events for making our monthly meals especially nourishing.
+Grants from Arlington EATS, Covenant ChurchSt.
+John's Episcopal, Park Avenue Congregational, and individual donations have sustained us well.

 Guests arrive at 5:00pm and seat themselves at one of the 10 tables—allowing us to serve up to 80 people at each dinner.
 People arrive in groups big and small, families, or alone and often take the time to meet new folks at their table.
 Our tables are set with fresh flowers, colored napkins with utensils, pitchers of water, and fresh bread and butter.
 Salad is served first, followed by a hot dinner.
 We've served pasta with chicken, kabobs and rice, pizza, and even BBQ!
 All plates are cleared by volunteer servers and guests can help themselves at the dessert table and to more tea or decaf coffee as they wish.
 All our guests leave with a full stomach as well as free fruit to take home and enjoy.